Telehealth and Occupational Therapy: A New Frontier

-As defined by The Center for Connected Health Policy…
+Telehealth, as defined by The Center for Connected Health Policy,

 “Encompasses a broad variety of technologies and tactics to deliver virtual medical, health, and education services.”

 Telehealth is not a service in and of itself, but is instead a means to provide medical services, like occupational therapy, through different forms of technology.

 These include real-time, two-way video calling through computers, smart phones, or tablets, email or text communications, and virtual transmission of recorded video to and from patient/practitioner.

 These new means offer OT clinicians increased methods to provide education and intervention for individuals in need of OT services.

 Benefits of Telehealth Expanding in Occupational Therapy

 Even in non-Covid times, telehealth in occupational therapy offers a huge benefit for those in rural areas who might not otherwise have access to OT services.